-- 55.1 Each employer and the Association will form a joint committee based on equal representation to consider matters of mutual interest including matters covered by this Agreement.
+- 55.1 The employer and the Association will maintain a joint committee at each district based on equal representation to consider matters of mutual interest including matters covered by this Agreement.
 These matters may include:

 - Recruitment and retention strategies

 - Staffing

 - Workforce development

 - Supporting professional development and education.